databeacon/level5-schemas/README.md

-# .github
+# Level5-Schemas
-Repository for tasks automatization and general info.
+Repository for public documentation of level5 data schemas used in "json-schema" format.